 There are multiple challenges that operations managers face frequently:

-- Globalization - Globalization pertains to the process of interaction and integration among people, companies, and governments among various nations.
+- Globalization - Globalization is defined as the process by which businesses interact with people, companies, and governments on an international scale.
 This is being driven by the reduction of trade barriers, advancements in information/transportation technology, and more.
-Operations managers have found themselves facing competition not only from competitors within their country, but from other countries as well.
-This is why is is so important for operations management to keep up with the trends and softwares that are available to increase their production and ultimately enable them to maintain their competitive advantage.
+The benefit of globalization is that there is more interactions between different populations around the globe and allows companies to reach a wider market.
+However, operations managers have found themselves facing competition not only from their country of origin, but from countries all around the globe.
+To maintain their competitive advantage, operations managers must keep up with the trends and software technology available to help increase their production.

 - Effective Communication - Consistency and effectiveness of communication is extremely difficult within organizations.
 The challenge for operations managers is to be able to communicate effectively with all internal and external stakeholders.
 This will ultimately allow for more thorough transparency within your production facility, which will aid your factory floor immensely.
 Having everyone on the same page can boost efficiency within your manufacturing operation with ease and operations management needs to look into softwares that can make this much simpler for them.
 Effective communication is a must for manufacturing facilities that are seeking to boost operational efficiency in areas such as demand planning, demand forecasting, using the plan/forecast, and ultimately implementing this into a proper production plan.

 - Ethical Conduct - Ethics is defined as a subset of business ethics that is meant to ensure that production functions or activities are not damaging to people or society.
 Understanding the ethics of business will ensure that you will not fall out of line in terms of keeping the people and environment of your business safe.
 Unethical behavior has contributed to the demise of various companies around the globe - which is why understanding them is so important.
 Being ethical across all functions of your business will ensure that your operation runs smoothly and that you will not turn into one of the companies that have failed due to this.